syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-lists.md

 WordDocument document = new WordDocument("Template.docx");
 //Get the document text.
 document.getText();
-//Get the string that represents the appearance of list value of the paragraph.
+//Get the string that represents the appearance of the list value of the paragraph.
 String listString = document.getLastParagraph().getListString();
 //Save and close the WordDocument instance. document.save("Sample.docx", FormatType.Docx);